cloudkernel-tech/pursuit-guide/docs/api.rst

 Application Programming Interface (API)
 ==========================================

-We provide open source API for development with the Kerloud UAV series, and candidate API interfaces will support C++, python and other languages.
+We provide open source API for development with Pursuit autopilot, and candidate API interfaces will support C++, python and other languages.
 Details will be updated continuously in this part.
-Note that we assume users are familiar with basic concepts about ROS, and those who don't meet the prerequisite are recommended to go through official tutorials in http://wiki.ros.org/ROS/Tutorials.
+Note that we assume users are familiar with basic concepts about ROS, and those who don't meet the prerequisite are recommended to go through official tutorials in `<http://wiki.ros.org/ROS/Tutorials>`_.

 .. caution::